tylim88/FirelordJSDoc/docs/quick_start.md

 ## Beyond Typing

-FirelordJS does not stop at just safe guarding your data type in all operations(this alone already surpass conventional wrappers by a huge margin), it goes beyond that and further prevents **[Firestore Query Limitations](https://firebase.google.com/docs/firestore/query-data/queries#query_limitations)** and **[Firestore Pagination Limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data?hl=en&authuser=0#limitations)** on type level(non invasive), none of the other wrappers able to offer this.

-Nothing come close to FirelordJS, and I doubt anything will, **FirelordJS is the End Game of pursuing Firestore's type safety**.
+FirelordJS does not stop at just safe guarding your data type in all operations, it goes beyond that and further prevents **[Firestore Query Limitations](https://firebase.google.com/docs/firestore/query-data/queries#query_limitations)** and **[Firestore Pagination Limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data?hl=en&authuser=0#limitations)** on type level(non invasive), **FirelordJS is the End Game of pursuing Firestore's type safety**.

 Turn out the so called _<span style={{color:'red'}}>Unparalleled Type Safe and Dev Experience</span>_ is not a a bluff at all, what a disappointment!

-(I am not exaggerating, you are welcome to prove me wrong.)